 So whoever you are, you need have no fear that Jesus is not interested in you.
 On the contrary, he may well have brought you to read this just in order to meet with you.
-You have not realized it yet of course, any more than did this woman of Samaria.
+You have not realised it yet of course, any more than did this woman of Samaria.
 All you feel at present is a mild curiosity.
 You have met some Christians, maybe, and you have seen they are a little different.
 You have read a bit of the Bible and perhaps it seems strange.
-You are reading this book out of mild curiosity; that is all you feel.
+So you are reading this book.
 Well, be warned!
 For once you are in conversation with Jesus Christ, anything could happen.
 That is how it began for this woman.
-She was intrigued.
+She was a little intrigued.
 That is all.
 But it did not stay like that for long!